 Benefit of RTB for Publishers

 - Streamlined process – Real-time bidding has changed the way ad impressions were sorted and placed.
 It automated the whole trade for publishers.
-The platforms check the relevance of ad and match it with the defined parameters within the blink of an eye; thereby structuring the process.
+The platforms check the relevance of the ad and match it with the defined parameters within the blink of an eye; thereby structuring the process.

 - Better ad revenue and flexibility – Based on real-time market demands, publishers can set minimum prices for impressions (floor prices).
 Since the ad impressions in RTB are thoroughly matched with the required criteria, it is less likely to make wrong decisions.
 This makes the entire advertising process much efficient, flexible, and faster.